aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-01-initial-setup.md

     ![](/media/episode-03-security-group.png)

 1. Choose **Launch**.
-1. For**Select an existing key pair or create a new key pair**, choose **Proceed without a key pair** from the drop-down list, choose **I acknowledge that I will not be able to connect to this instance unless I already know the password built into this AMI.** and choose **Launch Instances**.
+1. For **Select an existing key pair or create a new key pair**, choose **Proceed without a key pair** from the drop-down list, choose the check-box for **I acknowledge that I will not be able to connect to this instance unless I already know the password built into this AMI** and choose **Launch Instances**.
     - **Note**: In the next section you will use Session Manager to remotely connect to the EC2 instance which does not require a key pair.

 ### Enable Quick Setup to create and attach the IAM role